-In the context of the recently announced copyright legislation, Bill C-32, enclosed you will find CLA's Position Statement, "Protecting the Public Interest in the Digital World: The views of the Canadian Library Association / Association canadienne des bibliothèques on Bill C-32, An Act to Amend the Copyright Act".
+In the context of the recently re-introduced copyright legislation, enclosed you will find CLA's Position Statement "Protecting the Public Interest in the Digital World Revisited for Bill C-11: The views of the Canadian Library Association / Association canadienne des bibliothèques on Bill C-11, An Act to Amend the Copyright Act".
 This Statement outlines the copyright issues of greatest importance and concern to the library community.